evaesteban/IDD-Fa19-Lab4/README.md

 **b.
 What aspects of the Servo code control angle or speed?**

-Inside the loop(), the two for() loops control the angle, going from 0 to 180 degrees, and they control the speed by setting a delay of 15 ms with the line of code 'delay(15);' between each movement.
+Inside the loop(), the two for() loops control the angle, going from 0 to 180 degrees, and from 180 to 0 degrees, and they control the speed by setting a delay of 15 ms with the line of code 'delay(15);' between each movement.

 ## Part C. Integrating input and output